r0nunes/semana-agilizei/README.md

 # semana-agilizei
-Semana Agilizei is a bootcamp about Cypress IO.
+Semana Agilizei is a bootcamp on the Cypress IO framework and testing techniques developed by Agilizei (https://agilizei.com/agilizei-bootcamp/)